 Make Vision Boards

-There’s no better time to make a vision board then at the dawn of a new year.
-Taking you goals, aspirations, and dreams and putting them on paper is a great way to manifest good things to come, and when you do it together it can be all the more powerful.
+There’s no better time to make a vision board than at the dawn of a new year.
+Taking your goals, aspirations, and dreams and putting them on paper is a great way to manifest good things to come, and when you do it together it can be all the more powerful.
 Grab stacks of magazines, scissors, some poster board, and glue and go to town.
 Hang them in a prominent place to remind yourselves of your couple and individual goals each day.